ss_blog_claim=a92da441765f4a1d874a8747bc99ece7

 This one relates to IIS (Internet Information Services) which is the service, or rather series of services, that hosts connections to your server.
 This is also what holds up OWA and your web portal if you are self hosting.

-One thing alot of admins don't know, is that you should never EVER restart the actuall IIS service from the Services console.
-It's not because this sort of restart can cause harm, its really because when you stop the IIS service several other services are stopped at the same time.
-These are services that are dependant on IIS to run correctly.
-When this happens, it doesn't usually come up with a list of services that were stopped during that time, and unless you have all these services memorized, it's best to not do an IIS restart this way.
-Instead, it's preferrable that you restart IIS with the methods I've outlined for you below.
-These will restart most of the services that IIS pulls down and will allow your system to resume regular operation the soonest.
+One thing alot of admins don't know, is that you should never EVER restart the actual IIS service from the Services console.
+It's not because this sort of restart can cause harm, it's really because when you stop the IIS service several other services are stopped at the same time.

 Pre-note: The instructions below are for IIS 6.x and higher.
 In IIS 5 the instructions should be similar, but without the "All Tasks" portion.